sberberian/Beer-Characteristics-Profiling/README.md

 After reading in the data and examining the features, there were some that were filtered and others, identified as unnecessary for the model, that were dropped.

-To avoid having the analysis skewed by beers with only a few reviews, the dataframe was refined to include only beers with a number of reviews greater than or equal to the upper quartile.
+A correlation plot was created to understand the relationship between number of reviews and overall reviews.
+There is evidently more noise towards the lower end of number of reviews and an even distribution across the y-axis.
+This makes sense since beers with less reviews will be tend to be more volatile.
+To avoid having the analysis skewed by beers with only a few reviews, the dataframe was refined to include only beers with a number of reviews greater than or equal to 500.
+This is an observable point on the plot that captures a fair amount of data points while isolating data points that could compromise the integrity of the model's output.

 The target variable, the overall review, was separated into binary values.
 A successful beer will have a rating greater than or equal to a 4 star score and classified as a 1.
 If it doesn't meet this criteria it is classified as a 0.